Emma Stuart, James Nobles and Shane Ohly taking a pause at the Fan Brycheiniog summit shelter during Shane Ohly's 2024 FKT.

 Continuous Dragon’s Back Completions

 We are pleased to keep a record of continuous completions of the Dragon’s Back route here.
-Please get in touch if you are considering an attempt and would like to clarify any details of the route or the rules.
+Please get in touch if you are considering an attempt and would like to clarify any details of the route or the ‘rules’.
 Whether you are unsupported, supported, or self-supported, or whether you attempt this challenge alone or not, we require complete transparency about the style of your attempt and clear evidence of completion, such as at least a publicly available GPS track.

-FKT Rules
+FKT Rules and Style

 Shane Ohly’s FKT took a straightforward approach: follow the same rules as the event when it comes to following the route, with some minor common-sense adjustments, which are described below.
 A key element to understand is that the Dragon’s Back Race has sections of mandatory route (these must be followed precisely) and sections of recommended route (where you are free to choose your own route).
 Shane visited all the mandatory checkpoints, including various mountain summits, and physically touched these summit cairns and trig points.